Morral affair: Ferrer

-Between his 1901 return from Parisian exile and the 1906 attempted regicide, the outsize influence and rapidity of the rise of anarchist pedagogue Francisco Ferrer worried Spanish authorities, who moved quickly to repress him.
+Between his 1901 return from Parisian exile and the 1906 attempted regicide, the outsize influence and rapidity of the rise of anarchist educator Francisco Ferrer worried Spanish authorities, who moved quickly to repress him.
 Ferrer's school threatened many Spanish social foundations with its antimilitary, antireligious, antigovernmental curriculum and other subversive activities.
 The conservative government and Catholic church each regarded the school as a hotbed for insurrectionary violence and heretical blasphemy, respectively.
 Ferrer was subject to police surveillance and harassment at home and denigrated in the press.

 Authorities used the 1906 regicide attempt as a pretext to stop Ferrer.
 He was arrested within a week of the attack and charged with both its organization and recruiting of Morral.
 Ferrer was imprisoned for a year while prosecutors pursued evidence for his trial.
 The anarchist and pseudonymous writer Juan Montseny led Ferrer's legal defense.
 He attempted to recruit the jurist Gumersindo de Azcárate, who declined upon reviewing the preliminary evidence and concluding that Ferrer was guilty.

 Prosecutors had no easy case against Ferrer.
 In casting him as the bombing's mastermind, they relied on his ties to anarchism and revolutionary propaganda and proposed that Ferrer both fostered Morral's insurrectionism and suggested that Morral approach Nakens based on Ferrer's high regard for the journalist's works.
-However, in correspondence between the pedagogue and the anti-anarchist journalist just days before the bombing, the latter declined an offer from the former to write books for his school—while the two were cordial, Nakens regarded himself as an outspoken enemy of anarchism.
+However, in correspondence between the educator and the anti-anarchist journalist just days before the bombing, the latter declined an offer from the former to write books for his school—while the two were cordial, Nakens regarded himself as an outspoken enemy of anarchism.
 In reply, Ferrer insisted that Nakens keep the money, perhaps intended as a bribe.
 The court was not convinced of conspiracy by this evidence.

 For his part, Ferrer proclaimed his innocence.
 He told the investigators that he and Morral had limited interaction and that he did not know Morral was a revolutionary or even in Madrid.
 Finding the evidence against Ferrer to be circumstantial, the court acquitted Ferrer, but not before impugning Ferrer's character and political activities: morally reprehensible but within the scope of their Constitution's freedom of expression.